 - finely diced pickles (optional garnish)

-- In a large pot or dutch oven over medium-high heat cook the ground beef along with the onion, garlic powder, salt, pepper, and Worcestershire sauce until beef is no longer pink.
+- In a large pot or dutch oven over medium-high heat cook the ground beef along with the onion, garlic powder, salt, pepper, Worcestershire sauce, and ground mustard until beef is no longer pink.

 - Drain any grease if necessary.

-- Add the cubed potatoes, diced tomatoes and green chili's, chicken broth, and milk to the pot.
+- Add the cubed potatoes, diced tomatoes and green chilies, chicken broth, and milk to the pot.

 - Simmer over medium heat until the potatoes are fork tender.